Amin-MAG/My-Notes/Golang.md

 - **Exit Code**: `os.Exit` allows specifying an exit code, which can be used by other programs or scripts to determine the outcome of the terminated program.
 - **Recoverability**: `panic` allows recovering from panics by using `recover()`, while `os.Exit` does not provide a mechanism for recovery.

+## Reflection

+Reflection in Go is the ability of a program to examine its own structure and analyze the type, properties, and values of variables at runtime.
+Reflection enables powerful metaprogramming techniques and is commonly used in libraries, frameworks, and tools for tasks such as serialization, deserialization, and code generation.

+### Use Cases

+- Reflection is commonly used in Go for tasks such as serialization and deserialization of data structures, dynamic method invocation, dependency injection, and generating code at runtime.
+- It is also used in testing frameworks, debugging tools, and metaprogramming libraries to provide dynamic and introspective capabilities.

 # Topics

 - [Build Executive Binaries](Build.md)